HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 ![][image15]
 (data)

-x descriptors came first and are simpler to reason about.
-But w descriptors are more powerful.
+x descriptors came first and are simpler to reason about, but w descriptors are more powerful.
 It's encouraging to see that w descriptors are more common.
 And while x descriptor adoption has remained constant since 2022, [w descriptor usage is still growing](https://almanac.httparchive.org/en/2022/media#fig-23); w descriptor adoption is up three percentage points on mobile and seven percentage points on desktop.

 ### `sizes`

-I mentioned earlier that w descriptors should be used in conjunction with sizes attributes.
+We mentioned earlier that w descriptors should be used in conjunction with sizes attributes.
 So, how well are we using sizes?
 Not very well\!

 The sizes attribute is supposed to be a hint to the browser about the eventual layout size of the image, usually relative to the viewport width.
 There are many variables that can affect an image’s layout width.
 The sizes attribute is explicitly supposed to be a hint, and so a little inaccuracy is OK and even expected.